Frances Adair Mckenzie

 An avid experimentalist, Adair Mckenzie likes using digital technology because of its ability to disseminate, resist commodification, and access everyday life.
 The subversive potential of new technologies thus serves a transformative, tactile, and captivating language.

-Québecor is the generous sponsor of Frances Adair Mckenzie’s studio for 2020-2021.
-Frances Adair Mckenzie’s studio was sponsored by the generous support of the Montreal Museum of Fine Arts in 2019-2020.
+Cogir Immobilier is the generous sponsor of Frances Adair Mckenzie’s studio for 2023.
+Frances Adair Mckenzie’s studio was sponsored by the generous support of Cogir Immobilier in 2022, Quebecor in 2020/2021 and the Montreal Museum of Fine Arts in 2019/2020.

 Futur (im)parfait, group show for the 35th anniversary of Oboro, Montreal